garywongkai/tp/docs/DeveloperGuide.md

       Expected: Similar to previous.
 The error is because the end date time is before the start date time.

+   1. Test case: `editSched 1 schedule/1 start/2024-04-15 10:00`<br>
+      1.Assuming that the start date time is 2024-04-17 12:00 and the end date time is 2024-04-17 13:00

+      Expected: Similar to previous.
+The error is because the start date time is on a different day than the end date time.

+   1. Test case: `editSched 0 schedule/1 s/book event`<br>
+      Expected: Similar to previous.
+The error is because the person index is out of range

+   1. Test case: `editSched 1 schedule/3 s/book event`<br>
+      Expected: Similar to previous.
+The error is because the schedule index is out of range

    1. Other incorrect editSched commands to try: `editSched`, `editSched x schedule/x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.